• Skip to primary navigation

 How do I know when the Basque Cheesecake is done?

+Bake until the top is a deep, dark brown.
+The edges should be just set, and the center is still quite jiggly.
 Insert a digital thermometer one inch into the cheesecake, one inch from the edge of the pan.
-For a perfectly cooked cheesecake the internal temperature should read 185°F.
+For a perfectly cooked cheesecake, the internal temperature should read 185°F.

 Why isn’t my Basque Cheesecake burnt?

-Make sure the oven has been fully preheated before baking tghe cheesecake.
+Make sure the oven has been fully preheated before baking the cheesecake.

-Basque cheesecake is cooked quickly in a very hot oven.
-This helps give a beautiful deep brown color to the top of the cheesecake.
+Basque cheesecake is cooked quickly in a very hot oven, which helps give the top a beautiful deep brown color.

 Should I use a water bath to bake the cheesecake?